meliksahturker/NLP-word-syntactic-classification-anomaly-detection/README.md

 ## 2- Junk Word Classification (Anomaly / Novelty Detection)

 In 2nd part, I implemented Novelty Detection via Local Outlier Factor where I identified junk words from actual words, regardless of the language since junk/random words carry distinctive features.

+## Character Level Language Classification NLP with LSTM

+Using more data, I implemented a character-level language classification using LSTM.
+F1 score of 0.92 is obtained.